💳 Pay 2x free of charge for purchases over €70

 Does endometriosis make you suffer with its pain, digestive problems, bloating, endobelly, constipation, diarrhea and chronic fatigue?

-Did you know that you can help reduce these symptoms every day with what you put on your plate?
+Did you know that you can take action every day to reduce these symptoms with what you put on your plate?

 To target the 5 mechanisms of endometriosis development !

 Endometriosis is an inflammatory disease.
-The good news is that certain anti-inflammatory foods can calm this reaction in your body.
+The good news is that there are some anti-inflammatory foods that can calm this reaction in your body.

-Your body struggles with high levels of oxidative stress with endometriosis.
+Your body is fighting high levels of oxidative stress with endometriosis.
 By eating antioxidants (found in colorful fruits and vegetables), you protect your cells and reduce the impact of endometriosis.

 3. Hormonal balance: Calming estrogen

-Excess estrogen aggravates endometriosis.
-The right diet can help you rebalance your hormonal system.
+Excess estrogen makes endometriosis worse.
+A proper diet can help you rebalance your hormonal system.

-4. The intestinal microbiota: Reducing your dysbiosis and immune dysfunction
+4. The intestinal microbiota: Reduce your dysbiosis and your immune dysfunction

-Your microbiota plays a key role in your immunity and hormonal balance.
-By eating fiber and probiotics, you can reduce the imbalance of your intestinal microbiota, which will also have a direct effect on inflammation (80% of your immune cells are found in your intestines).
+Your microbiota plays a key role in immunity and hormonal balance.
+By eating fiber and probiotics, you can reduce the imbalance of your intestinal microbiota which will also act directly on inflammation (80% of your immune cells are in your intestines).

-Wondering what to put on your plate to calm inflammation and soothe aches and pains?
-Here are a few valuable allies:
+Wondering what to put on your plate to calm inflammation and soothe pain?
+Here are some valuable allies:

 1. Anti-inflammatory foods

-Opt for omega-3-rich foods, such as oily fish (salmon, sardines), walnuts and flaxseed.
-They naturally reduce inflammation.
+Opt for foods rich in omega-3, such as oily fish (salmon, sardines), walnuts and flax seeds.
+They reduce inflammation naturally.

 2. Rich in antioxidants